martyav/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-schedule-scan-atp.md

 # Schedule scans with Microsoft Defender ATP for Mac

 While you can start a threat scan at any time with Microsoft Defender ATP, your enterprise might benefit from scheduled or timed scans.
 For example, you can schedule a scan to run at the beginning of every workday or week.
-Create a scanning schedule using launchd on a macOS computer.
+Create a scanning schedule using the *launchd* daemon on a macOS device.

-## Schedule a scan with launchd
+## Schedule a scan with *launchd*

-1. Create a new .xml file.
-Use the following example to create your scanning schedule file.

-    ```xml
+1. The following code shows the schema you need to use to schedule a scan.
+Open a text editor and use this example as a guide for your own scheduled scan file.

+    For more information on the *.plist* file format used here, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) at the official Apple developer website.

+    ```XML
     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN"
       "http://www.apple.com/DTDs/PropertyList-1.0.dtd">